-Barre chords with E shape
+Common six-strings barre chords with E shapes

 More barre chords

-Barre chords with A shape
+Common five-strings barre chords with A shapes

-The reason it's called ”A shape” are because the fingerings are the same as for chords that emerge from various A chords (it's the same story as we already know from the E shape, see above).
+The reason why it's called ”A shape” is because the fingerings are the same as for chords that emerge from various A chords (it's the same story as we already know from the E shape, see above).

 Let’s take an example how to place your fingers for a specific chord.
-If you want to play a C barre chord you should put the index finger on the third fret and then add the other fingers.
+If you want to play a C barre chord you put the index finger on the third fret and then add the other fingers.

-C (X35553) - C/D (X3333X)
+C (X35553) - C/D (X5555X)

-Two other barre chord progressions are:
+Other barre chord progressions are:

 C# - G# - F# - G#